-Photography and Videography
+Photography and Videography Gear

 Often referred to as the “Nikon Trifecta” or “The Holy Trinity,” these lenses are Nikon’s most popular lenses for good reason.
-They are all great quality and with this combination there’s almost nothing you can’t shoot.
+They are all great quality, and with this combination there’s almost nothing you can’t shoot.

 Though a quality camera brings you 80% of the way, you’re never going to get that photo you’ve been dreaming about without a few essential accessories.
 From a good SD card that won’t lose your photos, to a tripod to get those steady shots.